Chinese Medicine Diet Recommendations

 Nature (Temperature)

 The nature of foods and herbs describes the temperature changes that they cause within the body.
 An example of this is- warming foods help to move the Blood and Qi of the body to the surface and may cause sweating.
-This not only has to do with the energetic properties and inherent temperature based-natures of the foods themselves but with how the foods are prepared or cooked (roasting, broiling, and heating equating to warm while iced and raw correspond to cold).
-Also plants that take longer to grow such as carrots, ginseng, cabbage or rutabaga are considered to be warmer foods then those that grow quickly such as cucumbers, radish, and lettuce.
+This has to do with the energetic properties and inherent temperature-based nature of the foods themselves and how the foods are prepared or cooked (roasting, broiling, and heating equating to warm while iced and raw correspond to cold).
+Also, plants that take longer to grow, such as carrots, ginseng, cabbage, or rutabaga, are considered to be warmer foods than those that grow quickly, such as cucumbers, radishes, and lettuce.

-Warming foods can help to stimulate body functions and raw food can help cool us down.
-Too much hot or warming foods can over stimulate our system while ingesting too many raw or cold foods can slow down our digestive processes.
-Like all things in Chinese medicine, it is about creating balance and finding harmony within your system, so eating a variety of warm and cool foods can help to create a well-balanced diet.
+Warming foods can help stimulate body functions, while raw foods can help cool us down.
+Too much hot or warming food can overstimulate our system while ingesting too many raw or cold foods can slow down our digestive processes.
+Like all things in Chinese medicine, it is about creating balance and finding harmony within your system, so eating a variety of warm and cool foods can help create a well-balanced diet.
 Check out this article for more information!

 Flavor